kobolt/hex20/README.md

 * CRC32 check on system ROM files is performed on startup to ensure correct setup.
 * Loading of a option ROM at address 0x6000 is also possible.
 * Loading of S-records into the MONITOR to set memory through automatic key input.
+* Redirect of "high speed" 38400 baud serial line to real TTY on host.

 Known issues and missing features:
 * No TF-20 floppy emulation.